DataDog/integrations-core/docs/dev/create_a_tile.md

 Once your pull request passes all checks, reviewers from the `Datadog/agent-integrations`, `Datadog/marketplace-review`, and `Datadog/documentation` teams provide suggestions and feedback on best practices.

 Once you have addressed the feedback and re-requested reviews, these reviewers approve your pull request.
 Contact the Marketplace team if you would like to preview the tile in your sandbox account.
-This allows you to validate and preview your tile before your tile is live to all customers.
+This allows you to validate and preview your tile before your tile goes live to all customers.

 ## Troubleshoot errors